-When the Permit Authority is content with an application from a promoter a permit will be issued to the activity promoter in accordance with the current Technical Specification for EToN.
+When the Permit Authority is content with an application from a promoter a permit will be issued to the activity promoter in accordance with the specification for electronic data transfer.
 The permit will include reference to any associated documentation such as drawings and any conditions attached.

-Documentation and Drawings can be referenced to a permit application via the submission to the Permit Authority of additional information either through EToN or as listed in Appendix J.
+Documentation and drawings can be referenced to a permit application via the submission to the Permit Authority of additional information either through the current means for electronic data transfer or as listed in Appendix J.